CURRENT EXHIBITION ~ FABLES & FOLKLORE

 2 MARCH - 22 OCTOBER 2024 ~ CANBERRA MUSEUM AND GALLERY

-Materiality … but not as we know it opened recently at the Canberra Museum and Gallery.
-Curated by Virginia Rigney, this exhibition of art, craft and design asks the question – What does the adage ‘truth to materials’ mean today?
+Materiality … but not as we know it opened at the Canberra Museum and Gallery.
+Curated by Virginia Rigney, this exhibition of art, craft and design asked the question – What does the adage ‘truth to materials’ mean today?
 When does a sculpture become a functional design object?

 Trent Jansen and his collaborators have seven chairs on display, designed between 2016 – 2023, including: Ngumu Janka Warnti | All Made From Rubbish High Back Chair by Johnny Nargoodah and Trent Jansen – 2020, Kutitji | Shield Chair by Errol Evans and Trent Jansen – 2023, Pankalangu Chair for Broached Commissions – 2017 and Jugaad with Pottery Stool – 2016.